-Yes, the Husky does have an extra thick coat, and sure, there are other dog breeds out there that require less grooming.
+Yes, the Husky has an extra thick coat, and sure, there are other dog breeds that require less grooming.
 But really, a Husky is more than manageable.

-In fact, once you get in a regular routine, things get even easier.
+Once you get into a routine, things get even easier.

 1. Brush them at least once a week